 The chance for recovery from an eating disorder directly correlates with how early it is discovered and addressed.
 Depending on the type of eating disorder, these signs and symptoms may vary.
 Remember that you know your child the best.
 Observe their eating, sleeping, and daily patterns.
 Make note of any unhealthy behaviors that unexpectedly become more routine in your teen’s life.

-Early detection of an eating disorder may spare a teenager years of significant misery and disruption in his or her life.
-Take a moment and think about your teenager’s behavior and the following signs of a possible eating disorder:
+Early detection of an eating disorder better equips your child or teen to properly approach their eating disorder.
+Prioritize a positive approach in any conversation about the warning signs of eating disorders with your children.
+Take a moment and think about your teenager’s behavior and the following warning signs of a possible eating disorder.